WFMZ-TV

-WFMZ-TV (channel 69) is an independent television station in Allentown, Pennsylvania.

-Locally-based Maranatha Broadcasting Company owns the station and Wilmington, Delaware–licensed MeTV affiliate WDPN-TV.
-Both stations share studios on East Rock Road on South Mountain in Allentown, where WFMZ-TV's transmitter is located.
+WFMZ-TV (channel 69) is an independent television station in Allentown, Pennsylvania, United States.
+Locally-based Maranatha Broadcasting Company owns both WFMZ-TV and Wilmington, Delaware–licensed MeTV affiliate WDPN-TV.
+The two stations share studios on East Rock Road on South Mountain in Allentown, where WFMZ-TV's transmitter is located.
 WFMZ-TV also maintains a secondary studio in the PPL Center sports arena in Center City Allentown and a newsroom on Court Street in Reading.

 Broadcast area

-WFMZ mainly serves the Lehigh Valley region (including Warren County, New Jersey in the New York City market) and Berks County.
+WFMZ mainly serves the Lehigh Valley region (including Warren County, New Jersey, in the New York City market) and Berks County.
 Because the Lehigh Valley is part of the Philadelphia television market, it also has significant cable reach into much of the Philadelphia area, including Trenton.
-The station's over-the-air signal reaches some counties in northwestern New Jersey that are part of the New York City market and is carried on some New York City-area cable networks.
+The station's over-the-air signal reaches some counties in northwestern New Jersey that are part of the New York City market and is carried on some cable systems in that area.